Kim Kardashian: Reception

-Since rising to prominence in the late 2000s, Kim has remained a highly polarizing public figure.
+Since rising to prominence in the late 2000s, Kardashian has remained a highly polarizing public figure.
 While critics have often dismissed her as being "famous for being famous", others have credited her with reshaping the nature of modern celebrity and the influence of reality television and social media on fame.

 In 2010, Barbara Walters included her in her annual special of the "10 Most Fascinating People".
 A 2011 Nielsen poll ranked her among the most searched-for personalities on the Internet.
 In 2015, Time included her on its list of the 100 most influential people in the world, while Forbes has featured her multiple times in its Celebrity 100 list, citing her earnings from television, endorsements, and businesses.
 She ranked 17th, 13th, and 10th in FHMs 100 Sexiest Women poll in 2008, 2015, and 2016, respectively.

 Despite this recognition, she has also faced criticism.
 A 2012 British survey named her among the "most annoying celebrities", while cultural commentators have accused her of promoting materialism and unrealistic beauty standards.